Contact Us

 Almost out of necessity, we created a simple, affordable angle measurement tool.
 Just loop a rigger line on the oarlock pin and pull it across the protractor-like face of the tool to the desired angle.
 Then, mark the catch and finish angles on the gunwale.

 The markings (often brightly colored tape) help coaches determine if athletes are reaching the angles or not.
 The oar shaft should be positioned directly over the markings at each end of the stroke.
 Be sure to affix the tape to the stern of the desired angle to account for the offset between the pin to the center of the oar shaft.
-This can be about 4cm in sculling and 5 cm in sweep rowing.
+This can be about 3 cm in both sculling and sweep rowing.

 Recording a video for slow-motion playback can help coaches see the position of oars over the markings.
 If you’re lucky, you may have a bridge from which you can record overhead footage.
 If you’re really lucky, you can get an overhead video with a drone!